eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 When the ServerState deletes a workload from its State, the ServerState shall insert the DeleteConditions from the delete graph into the deleted workload.

-Comment: Each workload shall have DeleteConditions that the Ankaios agent can use to determine when it can delete the workload.
+Comment: Each workload shall have DeleteConditions that the Ankaios agent can use to determine when it is allowed to delete the workload.

 Rationale: The DeleteConditions allow an Ankaios agent to determine the right time point to delete the workload without causing another workload that depends on it to run into an error state.